Alvah H. Chapman Outstanding Dissertation Award Deadline April 30

 Details regarding the ASTD Dissertation Award to be announced later this spring here.

-Cami Best-Jones is the Higher Education Community of Practice Manager working with students, faculty, and administrators at colleges and universities offering degrees related to the learning and development field.
-Cami has been with ASTD since 2009 supporting chapters, coordinating Student Day and Higher Education activities at the ASTD International Conference & Exposition, and working on new initiatives for new professionals.
-Cami is a graduate of the University of South Carolina and worked on campus for eight years before joining the ASTD staff.
+Cami Best-Jones is a senior project manager for ATD working with students, faculty, and administrators at colleges and universities offering degrees related to the talent development field.
+Cami has been on staff with ATD since 2009 supporting chapters and coordinating activities at the ATD International Conference & Exposition for chapter leaders, faculty, students, and TD professionals working in higher education.
+Cami is a graduate of the University of South Carolina where worked on campus for eight years before relocating to Virginia.